 You see the difference.
 The

-cat command shows the contents of the file in plain text format, whereas
+cat command shows the file’s contents in plain text format, whereas the

-bat shows output with syntax highlighting and order row number in a neat tabular column format.
+bat command shows the output with syntax highlighting and ordering row numbers in a neat tabular column format.

 sudo apt install bat